albertlevinb/stock-crypto-forecaster/README.md

 - **D3.js** – dynamic charting for historical stock/crypto prices

 ### Deployment
-- **NGINX** – serves the React frontend and proxies API requests to the Flask backend for seamless production deployment
+- **NGINX** – Serves the React frontend and proxies API requests to the Flask backend for seamless production deployment
+- **AWS EC2 Instance** – Hosts the full application stack, including the Flask API, React frontend, and NGINX reverse proxy